The Chindits, the Marauders and the Air Commandos

 Formed under orders from U.S. Army Air Force chief, General “Hap” Marshall, this unit first came into existence as the top-secret Project 9 in 1943, specifically formed to support British long-range sorties into Burma.
 Later it became known as the 5318th Provisional Group in December 1943 and under this title, took part in Operation “Thursday” airlifting and supporting Wingate’s troops in Burma from March 1944.
 Yet, before the month was out, another change of title had occurred and the unit officially became known as the 1st Air Commando.
 Its motto, “Anyplace, Anytime, Anywhere” was lifted from a message sent by Wingate endorsing his support for the group and its men.
 Carried over in the decades after the war, this is currently the motto of U.S. Special Operations Command.

-The 1st Air Commandos left the Chindits on 1 May 1944 and were disbanded in November 1945.
+The 1st Air Commandos largely left the Chindits on 20 May 1944 and were disbanded on 3 November 1945.
+It was later reformed in the US on 18 April 1962 as the 1st Special Operations Wing.

 13 x C-47 Dakota, 12 x C-46 Commando Transports (CO – Maj.
 William T. Cherry)